-1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics, economic, environmental, and societal contexts
+1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics, economic, environmental, and societal contexts.

-Attendance: Since the course builds on previous material, attendance is crucial.
-Attendance will be taken at each lecture and lab.
+Attendance: Since the course builds on previous material and since lecture/lab is only once a week, attendance is crucial.
+Attendance will be taken via Zoom records each lecture and lab.
 If you are not there for the entire lecture and lab, you will be marked absent.
 One unexcused lecture absence and one unexcused lab absence are allowed.
 After this, the instructor reserves the right to have each additional unexcused absence result in your course grade going down 1/3 of a letter grade (e.g., B to B-) down a minimum grade of D. Excused absences are limited to those due to participation in university sanction events (see policy in the WCU undergraduate catalog) or those accompanied by written confirmation from a doctor, the Dean of Students, etc. An unexcused absence on the day of a quiz or exam will result of a grade of zero for that quiz or exam.
 Finally, whether your absence is excused or unexcused (or if you are late to class), you will be responsible for any material covered and any announcements that were made in class that day.
 More details are contained in the WCU Undergraduate Catalog.